mbaumer/us_hep_funding/docs/_states/AZ.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  1  Office of Science contracts, totalling  $-289,800.76 Who have these contracts gone to?
+In the past 5 years, this state has received:
+1 Office of Science contracts, totalling $-289,800.76

                                         Amount ($)
 vendorname                 fiscal_year
 ALLIED SIGNAL AEROSPACE CO 2014         -289800.76
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  262  NSF MPS grants, totalling  $54,565,624.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+262 NSF MPS grants, totalling $54,565,624.00

                                                Amount ($)
 Institution
 UNIVERSITY OF ARIZONA                            30188496